Scale Pattern Generator

 Accents — the first note of each repetition is automatically played louder.
 You can also manually accent any note by placing * before it in the pattern (e.g. 4, 4, -5, *4, 4, -8).

 Tempo — playback speed in BPM.
-Starting Octave — the tool auto-sets this but you can override it.

 Enter note names separated by commas (all characters accepted)